Skip to main content

 When to consider genomic testing

-Genomic testing should be considered if the presentation is non-specific but the child’s height is over three standard deviations below the mean (less than -3SD).
+Genomic testing should be considered if the presentation is non-specific but the child’s height is at least 3SD below the mean (or 2SD bellow the mean and more than 3 centiles below the mid-parental centile).

 • Pituitary causes: Isolated growth hormone deficiency or multiple pituitary hormone deficiency can result in growth retardation and/or multiple endocrine effects.